 Translating using Weblate¶

-Overall, there are the modes of translation:
+Overall, there are two modes of translation:

-- Projects accepts direct translations
+The project accepts direct translations

 Options for translation project visibility:

-- Publicly visible and anybody can contribute
+Publicly visible and anybody can contribute

-- Visible only to a certain group of translators
+Visible only to a certain group of translators

 Translation projects hold related components, related to the same software, book, or project.